-Charlier is reported to be currently working on chemical analysis of the decomposed heart of Richard the Lionheart, who ruled England from 1189 to his death in 1199, apparently from blood poisoning after he was shot with an arrow while besieging a French castle.
+Charlier is currently working on chemical analysis of the decomposed heart of Richard the Lionheart, who ruled England from 1189 to his death in 1199, apparently from blood poisoning after he was shot with an arrow while besieging a French castle.

 Source: Veronique Martinache, Agence France-Presse